Windygo/nexter/README.md

         b.
 Copying local uploads folder with all media (outside this repo) to production server
         c.
 Exporting local database and editing the database (find replace...)
           - //nexter.local to production URL
-          - //app/public  to /public_htmel/<folder-name>
+          - //app/public  to /public_html/<folder-name>
         d.
-Importing the above modifiend datbase into an empty databse on production site.
+Importing above modified datbase into an empty databse on production site.
         d.
 Installing local plugins on remote (outside this repo)
         e.
-Copying local wp-config to production server and editing db / user name etc. to match production env.
+Copying local wp-config to production server and editing to match production env.